Indian Agent Thomas Twiss, Man of Two Worlds

 At the time, tribal nations were still strong.
-But White people were flooding into the West along the emigrant trails, the government had so far done a mediocre job holding up its end of treaty agreements made with these tribes a few years earlier, tensions were growing in all directions and the threat of war was constant.
+But White people were flooding into the West along the emigrant trails, the government had so far done a mediocre job meeting its obligations under a treaty with these tribes a few years earlier, tensions were growing in all directions and the threat of war was constant.

 Yet Twiss thrived, for a while, in that world; in his job as Indian agent he seems to have been the kind of bureaucrat who would take actions he thought necessary, rather than waiting to ask permission.
 In the West he had an Oglala Lakota wife and family, while staying in touch with his first wife and family in the East.
 These and other factors made him friends and enemies on both sides of the ever-growing cultural divide.

 Thomas Twiss graduated from the U.S. Military Academy at West Point second in his class in 1826.
 Commissioned a second lieutenant in the U.S. Army Corps of Topographical Engineers, he taught mathematics at West Point and worked on the construction of Fort Adams in Newport, R.I.